Arya920/Gender-Detection-Project/README.md

-# Gender Classification using CNNs
+# Gender Classification using CNN & openCV

 This project focuses on classifying the gender of individuals from facial images.
 It employs a combination of techniques including transfer learning, fine-tuning, and custom CNN models.